hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250926251v1-seeing-space-and-motion-enhancing-latent-actions-with-spatial-and-dy.md

 ---
 layout: default
-title: Seeing Space and Motion: Enhancing Latent Actions with Spatial and Dynamic Awareness for VLA
+title: "Seeing Space and Motion: Enhancing Latent Actions with Spatial and Dynamic Awareness for VLA"
 ---

 # Seeing Space and Motion: Enhancing Latent Actions with Spatial and Dynamic Awareness for VLA